Anish9065/Real-Time-Process-Monitoring-Dashboard/README.md

 # Real Time Process Monitoring Dashboard
-A real-time process monitoring tool for Windows that provides detailed CPU and memory usage tracking for all running processes.
+A real-time process monitoring tool for Windows that provides detailed CPU and memory usage tracking for all the  running processes.

 # Problem Statement